ndhngoc91/COMP90082_S1_TO_2021/prototypes/high fidelity/README.md

 ## Project 3

 The prototypes were designed with Figma.
-To access, register for a Figma account and visit this link with view access: [https://www.figma.com/file/PVHSxmtcFDIzTyn5Zurz5e/Rocky-Valley-Workflow?node-id=0%3A1](Figma project page)
+To access, register for a Figma account and visit this link with view access: [Figma project page](https://www.figma.com/file/PVHSxmtcFDIzTyn5Zurz5e/Rocky-Valley-Workflow?node-id=0%3A1)

 Alternatively, refer to the PDF version of the prototypes in this directory